Pulatov-Javlon/Pulatov-Javlon/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python/Django
+- 🌱 I’m working with Python/Django, JS
 - 📫 How to reach me: javlon_pulatov@mail.ru
 - ⚡ Fun fact: Coder with muscles